PrestaShop/docs/development/components/smarty-extensions/_index.md

 ### {url}

-PrestaShop 1.7 introduces a new Smarty helper to generate URLs.
+This helper is used to generate URLs.
 This will take care of SSL, domain name, virtual and physical base URI, parameters concatenation, and of course URL rewriting.

 `{url}` uses the Link class internally.